automationhacks/automationhacks.github.io/_pages/about.md

 Hi there 👋🏻,

 I'm Gaurav Singh.
-I live in Bangalore, India 🇮🇳 with my wife and with my other love ...
+I live in London, United Kingdom 🇬🇧 with my wife and with my other love ...

 Computers 💻 what else?